 The Modern Data Architecture

-Over the past few weeks I have discussed a variety of topics relating to becoming a data-driven enterprise, including the advantages of adopting a Cloud-first approach, escaping from Excel hell, data warehouses and data lakes.
+In my blogs I have discussed a variety of topics relating to becoming a data-driven enterprise, including the advantages of adopting a Cloud-first approach, escaping from Excel hell, data warehouses and data lakes.
 In this blog we will bring these together by considering the components of a modern data architecture and the data journey through it.

 There are a number of factors driving the requirement for a modern approach to data architecture including: